 What Do Sun Bears Look Like?

-Sun Bears are the worlds smallest bears and the most arboreal.
-Their fur is usually black, short, and smooth with but some bears may be reddish or grey in shade.
+Sun Bears are the worlds smallest bear and the most arboreal.
+Their fur is usually black, short, and smooth but with some bears may be reddish or grey in shade.
 A crest on the front of the chest and side of the neck can range in colour from dark ochre to cream.
 Sun Bears have small, round ears that are broad at the base.

-Sun Bears have the longest tongue of any bear species and this helps them to extract insect from nests and honey from hives.
+Sun Bears have the longest tongue of any bear species; this helps them to extract insect from nests and honey from hives.

 They have powerful forelimbs, with large paws turned inwards and naked soles.
-This helps them to be fantastic climbers and will often sleep in nests they have made in trees. in which they make nests to sleep in.
+This helps them to be fantastic climbers and will often sleep in nests they have made in trees.
 Their claws are long, curved and very sharp and they have large, broad skulls with powerful jaws and very large canines.
 These help them to pull apart logs and fruits to eat.